SHsuperCM/FletchingTable/README.md

 Exposes jars that were included in dependencies with Loom's `include` configuration.

 To use, first add an `includedJars` closure in your dependencies.
-Add parent dependencies to extract from using the `from` configuration, at the end call `extractAll()`.
+Add parent dependencies to extract from using the `from` configuration.
 Then, use extracted jars in other configurations by setting the group to `includedJars` and the name to the name of the extracted jar(without the `.jar` extension).

 As an example, here's how to add Pride Lib inside Lambdynamic Lights from the modrinth maven to the modCompileOnly configuration: